AhlamAsh/Safety-Dashboard/README.md

  Data of the metals and mining sector for the years 2016-2017
 ## Metrics

-- count of Accidents in each industr
+- count of Accidents in each industry
 - Monthly Accidents
 - Potential Accidents Level by Industry Sector
 - critical risk